choria-io/website/docs/content/deployment/next-steps/index.md

 toc = true
 +++

-At this point you should have a working MCollective set up with your user able to do any command of the plugins we deployed.
+At this point you should have a working Choria set up with your user able to do any command of the plugins we deployed.
 Follow the next steps to find other users or obtain support and validate your setup.

 ## Join the community